Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 The Alcatraz Cruises Ferry awaiting departure, explaining how do you get to Alcatraz.

-This may sound like a trick answer to a simple question, but the answer is yes and no. Since the only way to get there is to take a ferry to Alcatraz Island, and you must have an Alcatraz City Cruises ticket.
-You can buy this ticket yourself online, and you can get to the departure point by lowcost pubic transportation.
+This may sound like a trick answer to a simple question, but the answer is yes and no. Since the only way to get there is to take a ferry to Alcatraz Island, you must have an Alcatraz City Cruises ticket.
+You can buy this ticket yourself online, and you can get to the departure point by low cost pubic transportation.
 This allows you to go at any time of day, so you can be rested and ready to explore.

-With that said, so you do not need to include it as an option on any city tour you may be planning to take, such as Dylan’s or the Big Bus tours.
+With that said, you do not need to include it as an option on any city tour you may be planning to take, such as Dylan’s or the Big Bus tours.
 While you can add the Alcatraz extension to these tours, you will save $5 to $10 a person by visiting Alcatraz on your own.
-If you are taking a tour of San Francisco and you want to add an extension, we say add Muir Woods, which is not so easy to get to on your own, or Sausilito.
+If you are taking a tour of San Francisco and you want to add an extension, we say add Muir Woods, which is not so easy to get to on your own.

 We think Dylan’s Tours offers the best city tours!
 You can book your Dylan’s San Francisco Tour right now.